SprocketLab/Alchemist/README.md

 Currently, three modes are supported to generate labeling programs :<br />
 1. **ScriptoriumWS mode**: One stage: LLM (your choice) is used to generate labeling functions for the given dataset.<br />
-2. **Alchemist without RAG mode**: Two Stages.
-Prompt LLM to generate heuristics first using prior knowledge.
-Use CodeLLM to generate labeling programs using these heuristics.<br />
+2. **Alchemist without RAG mode**: Two stages.
+In the first stage, it prompts a language model (such as GPT or Claude) to generate heuristics by utilizing prior knowledge along with the user's mission statement.
+In the second stage, it uses these generated heuristics to prompt a CodeLLM, creating labeling functions for the given dataset.<br />
 3. **In-context learning with RAG mode**: Two stages. prompt prior knowledge with links, textbooks, and wiki first then merge into query prompt to ask CodeLLM.<br />

 ### To Run the Code<br />